hollandar/outrage-patternfly/src/PatternflyApp/wwwroot/markdown/getting-started.md

 ## Register the Toaster service

-In your services setup, call AddPatternflyToaster:
+In your services setup, call AddPatternflyToaster and AddPatternflyPagedModelFactory:

 ```
 using Outrage.Patternfly;